ht-fizz/aws-s3-synch/README.md

 	// [Optional, Default: false] if download fails due to slow internet or somehow, use continue: true to resume
 	continue: false

+	//[optional pair] specify the amazon access key and secret
+	//If sent as env variable, then these will be overriden
+	//if neiher sent as env varibale nor specified in params then will read from default .s3cfg file
+	AWS_ACCESS_KEY_ID: "AWS_ACCESS_KEY_ID",
+	AWS_SECRET_ACCESS_KEY: "AWS_SECRET_ACCESS_KEY"
 });